muskit/WacK-Repackager/HOWTO.md

 Simply copy the `<WACCA>/app/WindowsNoEditor/Mercury/Content/MusicData` folder into `repack`.

 ### Song Audio (`repack/MER_BGM`)
-This process is quite odd, and depending on the game files you have, you may end up with missing audio and/or mismatches.
+At the moment this process is quite convoluted, and depending on the game files you have, you may end up with missing audio and/or mismatches.
 To minimize this, make sure you have the latest publicly available game files.

 #### .awb Audio Stream Files
 In `<WACCA>\app\WindowsNoEditor\Mercury\Content\Sound\Bgm`, copy `MER_BGM*.awb` into `repack/MER_BGM`.
 You will likely be copying the following files: